iarna/iarna-toml/README.md

 versions tested were `@iarna/toml@2.2.2`, `toml-j0.4@1.1.1`, `toml@3.0.0`,
 `@sgarciac/bombadil@2.1.0` and `@ltd/j-toml@0.5.47`.
 The speed value is megabytes-per-second that the parser can process of that document type.
 Bigger is better.
-The second number is the margin of error, lower implies more consistent performance.

 The percentage after average results is the margin of error.

 As this table is getting a little wide, with how npm and github display it, you can also view it seperately in the [BENCHMARK](https://shared.by.re-becca.org/misc/BENCHMARK.html) document.